 AGE 60 OR OVER

-If you are 60 or over, a benefit payment you receive will generally be tax-free regardless of whether the benefit is paid as a lump sum or as a pension.
+If you are 60 or over, a benefit payment you receive will generally be tax-free if it is paid as a lump sum.

 BEFORE AGE 60